p3732/verein/structure.md

 have enough comments to make them self-explanatory.
 (In case they are not, please open an issue on Github.)

+Hint for developers: A symlink is handy to avoid copying changed default values.
+`ln -s config_example config`

 ## src
 ----------
 Contains source code files and is neither intended, nor required to be modified